andrzejlisek/TextPaint/Readme.md

   * **0** \- Use console\.
   * **1** \- Use window with standard image rendering control\.
   * **2** \- Use window with non\-standard image rendering control\.
 Use this setting only if interface picture is not displayed or crashed when you use **WinUse=1**\.
+* **CursorDisplay** \- Display cursor character at cursor position\.
+In most cases, the value should be **1**\.
+Sometimes, the cursor can be invisible while moving due to inverting background and text colors in some console implementations\.
+Use **0** to not draw cursor character and may help in cursor visibility\.
 * **FavChar** \- Favorite characters hexadecimal codes separated by commas, maximum 256 items\.
 You can define the favorite characters, which will be shown on the FAV page on the character table\.
 The first FAV character is the default draw character\.
 * **Frame1\_x** \- Character set for rectangle frame, the **x** is the number of set, starting from 0\.
 The value consists of 12 items separated by comma\.
 The first item is the set name, the other items are the hexadecimal character codes, which are the frame elements\.
 * **Frame2\_x** \- Character set for diamond frame\.
 It works like **Frame1\_x**\.